 - The second recommender should be someone who knows you in an academic or professional setting.

-Fill Out and Submit a FAFSA to UMBC using code 002105.
+Fill Out and Submit a FAFSA to UMBC using code 002105 (students planning to study at University of Maryland, Baltimore should submit their FAFSA to UMB instead)

 The Free Application for Federal Student Aid or FAFSA is a key component of your application to the Peaceworker Fellowship.
 It must be completed by early March, but and can be submitted as early as you like.
-The priority deadline to file your 2020-2021 FAFSA is February 14, 2023.
 Submit to UMBC using the school code 002105.
-Also note that while Federal Work Study funds contribute to the funding of our program, you do not have to be work study eligible to receive the fellowship.
+While Federal Work Study funds contribute to the funding of our program, you do not have to be work study eligible to receive the fellowship.
 If you are applying to a graduate program at a school other than UMBC, you should send your FAFSA to that institution.

 This year’s submission deadline is 11:59pm on January 9th.